-A perfect swell hit Central Italy’s coastline at the very beginning of the country wide lockdown of the Coronavirus outbreak.
+A perfect swell hit central Italy’s coastline at the very beginning of the country-wide lockdown of the Coronavirus outbreak.
 No surfers entered the water in fear of arrest or social ostracism.
-We interviewed Alois Pachner, a local surfer in Rome to get a firsthand account of what’s happening inside a small surf community inside one of the hardest hit countries of the 2020 Covid-19 pandemic.
+We interviewed Alois Pachner, a local surfer in Rome, to get a firsthand account of a small surf community’s experience being inside one of the hardest hit countries of the 2020 Covid-19 pandemic.

-Where in Italy are you and how would you compare the waves there to other parts of the world you been?
+Where in Italy are you and how would you compare the waves there to other parts of the world?